Decarbonizing a Complex System

 Aiginger, K., and D. Rodrik.
 2020.
 “Rebirth of Industrial Policy and an Agenda for the Twenty-First Century.”
 Journal of Industry, Competition and Trade 20: 189–207. https://doi.org/10.1007/s10842-019-00322-3.

 Andres, P., E. Dugoua, and M. Dumas.
 2022.
 Directed Technological Change and General Purpose Technologies: Can AI Accelerate Clean Energy Innovation?
-Centre for Climate Change Economics and Policy Working Paper No. 403; Grantham Research Institute on Climate Change and the Environment Working Paper No. 378.
+Centre for Climate Change Economics and Policy Working Paper no. 403; Grantham Research Institute on Climate Change and the Environment Working Paper no. 378.

 Andres, P., P. Mealy, N. Handler, and S. Fankhauser.
 2023.
 “Stranded Nations?
 Transition Risks and Opportunities Towards a Clean Economy.”
 Environmental Research Letters 18 (4): 045004. https://doi.org/10.1088/1748-9326/acc347.